ouvtk/ctepa.au/_drafts/dont-disregard-legacy.md

 Wary when you hear "I know how to do it right, just never get the chance", often when there is a chance, no "right" thing happens, because routine is not established.
 And it may pose a challenge of upskilling your team first, before tackling legacy.

 Don't be afraid of the legacy code, be afraid of the legacy practices.
 And choose your battles wisely.

-[//]: # (It is not too common for a legacy project/product to be good.
-But that's also applicable to a greenfield project/product within same organisation - broken processes are broken everywhere.)